20e/getting-cleaning_data_assignment/README.md

 @All the datas are grouped by subjects and then activity.

 @@ Name

-The "-" and "()" are removed from the names of the dataset.
+@The "-" and "()" are removed from the names of the dataset.

-The "t"(which represents time-domain) and "f"(which represents "frequence-domain) are all substituted by "time" and "freq"
+@The "t"(which represents time-domain) and "f"(which represents "frequence-domain) are all substituted by "time" and "freq"

 @@ Save the result

 "run_analysis.R" will automatically save this dataset as an csv file in the working directory.